 Bible's critics do not know, or do not want us to know, that the Bible is a reliable document.
 The Scriptures also hold their own in the field of science.
 The very existence of complete dinosaur

 skeletons for instance suggests that there was once a flood.
 Unfortunately there is not enough time or space here to record all the evidence available.
 Books by authors: Josh McDowell, Lee Strobel

-and Ken Ham amongst others are very helpful on this subject, or view the ECG website.
+and Ken Ham amongst others are very helpful on this subject, or view the website of the Edinburgh Creation Group.

 To discover some of these ancient writings for yourself check out Pinnacles, delve into Wisdom or take time to meditate on these deep spiritual truths.